10. Seaside Byelaws

 Personal watercraft registration scheme.

-Personal watercraft (jet-ski's) are prohibited in the estuary but may proceed from the public slipways of Gales Hill and Polly Steps directly to the sea between sunrise and sunset, subject to first obtaining a permit from either the Harbour Office, Polly Steps (May to September) or the Teign Dive Centre, Quay Road, Teignmouth.
+Personal watercraft (jet-ski's) are prohibited in the estuary but may proceed from the public slipways of Gales Hill and Polly Steps directly to the sea between sunrise and sunset, subject to first obtaining a permit from either the Harbour Office or the Teign Dive Centre, Quay Road, Teignmouth.

 For information about the personal watercraft registration scheme please contact the Teignmouth Harbour Commission on 01626 773165.